TuomasLehti/tuomax-adventofcode/readme.md

 - Totally revamp the MD5 puzzle algorithm, which is a mess after so many tweaks needed by so many puzzles.

+## Progress through the years

+In this framework I did years 2015 and 2016 first.
+Then I started to import solutions from year 2022 to this framework, which got put to the back burner while I solved year 2020 and watched Dylan Beattie's streams of year 2020 after first solving them myself.
+This process was still in progress when the event for year 2024 began, so I consentrated on that next.

 ## Year 2022

 Days 1 to 7 were solved in a different environment.
 The dates mentioned here